 I’m sure he was dead.
 There was no obvious sign of injury, and it didn’t look like he had been hit by a car since he was on the sidewalk.

 I have no idea what happened to him, and I kept on walking anyway.
-I just glanced at him, even though I know I shouldn’t have because really, who want to look at accident or crime victims?
+I just glanced at him, even though I know I shouldn’t have because really, who wants to look at an accident or crime victims?
 The rare times I did, involuntarily, I regretted it.

 Yet people were standing there, a metre or two from him, watching the police and the paramedics.
 And few seemed disturbed by the scene.

 Unless you go to expensive Western-style stores, customer service is non-existent.
 Customers treat salespersons as slaves and salespersons treat customers are annoying bugs.
-Pleasantry such as “hello”, “please” and “thank you” are rarely exchanged (unlike in Latin America, for instance, where everything is prefaced by “Buenos dias”).
-I can’t get used to call the waitress by shouting “waitress!” or the taxi driver by saying “driver”—it sounds like a bad joke, like French calling the waiter “gar??on”.
+Pleasantry such as “hello”, “please” and “thank you” are rarely exchanged (unlike in Latin America, for instance, where everything is prefaced with “Buenos dias”).
+I can’t get used to calling the waitress shouting “waitress!” or the taxi driver by saying “driver”—it sounds like a bad joke, like the French calling the waiter “garçon”.
 Yet this is what you are supposed to do.